-Academic life in St Helen’s is about individual choice and learning beyond the ordinary business of a curriculum.
+Academic life in Sixth Form is about individual choice and learning beyond the ordinary business of a curriculum.
 Every student will create a programme of four individual elements of study.
 They will choose 3 or 4 A-levels as the core of their academic work, some taught jointly with Abingdon School.
 Students can then add a St Katharine’s Study option to suit their own academic interests.

 St Katharine’s Study